abapGit/abapGit/docs/ref-database-util.md

 order: 99
 ---

-The so-called `Database util` is a tool for managing database entries created by abapGit.
-You can access the tool via the tools icon in the top right corner of the home page of the abapGit report > choose first menu item `Database util`.
+`Database util` is a tool for managing database entries created by abapGit.
+You can access the tool via the tools icon in the top right corner of the abapGit home page > choose first menu item `Database util`.

 It's possible to edit database entries of type